CVE-2026-42238: CWE-94: Improper Control of Generation of Code ('Code Injection') in 0xJacky nginx-ui

 Technical Summary

-The vulnerability in nginx-ui (versions before 2.3.8) involves an unauthenticated backup restore API endpoint accessible during the initial 10 minutes after process startup on fresh installs.
-An attacker can upload a crafted backup archive that overwrites the app.ini configuration file and SQLite database.
-By injecting arbitrary OS commands into the TestConfigCmd setting within app.ini, the attacker triggers command execution after the application restarts to apply the restored configuration.
-This results in remote code execution with the privileges of the nginx-ui process, typically root in Docker deployments.
-The issue is identified as CWE-94 (Improper Control of Generation of Code) and carries a CVSS 4.0 score of 9.0, indicating critical severity.
-The vulnerability has been fixed in version 2.3.8.
+The vulnerability in nginx-ui versions before 2.3.8 involves an unauthenticated backup restore endpoint accessible during the initial 10 minutes after process startup on fresh installs.
+An attacker can upload a malicious backup archive that overwrites the app.ini configuration file and SQLite database.
+By controlling the restored app.ini, the attacker injects arbitrary OS commands into the TestConfigCmd setting.
+When the application restarts to apply the restored configuration, a subsequent request triggers execution of the injected command with the privileges of the nginx-ui process user, typically root in Docker environments.
+This represents a critical code injection vulnerability (CWE-94) with a CVSS 4.0 base score of 9.0.
+The vulnerability has been fixed in nginx-ui version 2.3.8.

 Potential Impact

-Successful exploitation allows unauthenticated remote attackers to execute arbitrary OS commands as the user running nginx-ui, which is often root in Docker deployments.
+Successful exploitation allows an unauthenticated remote attacker to execute arbitrary operating system commands with the privileges of the nginx-ui process user, which is often root in Docker deployments.
 This can lead to full system compromise, unauthorized access, and control over the affected system.
-The vulnerability affects fresh installations during the first 10 minutes after startup, exploiting a time window of unauthenticated access to a sensitive restore endpoint.
+The vulnerability is critical due to the ease of exploitation (no authentication required during the initial window) and the high privileges of the executed commands.

 Mitigation Recommendations